Thinking in Code

 • Make it accessible for novice programmers.

-• Feeling game-like is a bonus as long as it isn’t patronizing to me as an adult.
+• Feeling game-like is a bonus as long as it isn’t patronizing to users.

 Based on the theming process, we chose the video game developer narrative since it was both accessible and fun without having overly contrived real-world scenarios.